Railway Backend Deployment: What Developers Should Know

 • Redis

-Railway spins up a dedicated database instance with automatic backups and monitoring included.
+Railway spins up a dedicated database instance with automatic backups and monitoring included, and deploying a Postgres database does not require any external setup, making integration seamless.

 For a PostgreSQL database, Railway provides: